 Beware of Dual Agency Agreements

 If a buyer’s agent presents you with a contract that stipulates there will be a dual agency agreement then that person is not working solely on your behalf.
 An agent or agency with these terms within their contract are working for both the buyer and the seller and so their loyalties will be divided.
 A buyer’s agent has duties to the buyer.
 This states that the agent is legally obliged to work solely in the interests of the buyer.
+If you still have no idea, you may want to check on an agent that only works for buyers like Wendy Russell.

 Go With Experience